What is a special enrollment period?

 Changes in household

-Several scenarios are accepted under this qualifying event.
+The marketplaces accept several scenarios under this qualifying event.
 If you get married, have a baby, adopt a child, or place a child in foster care, you may qualify for a SEP.
 This also applies to people who got divorced or went through legal separation and lost their current coverage.
 If someone in your family died and you lost health insurance coverage as a result, that would also be considered a change in the household.
 Remember, situations involving a domestic partnership vary from state to state.

 Changes in residence

-Most forms of relocation are seen as a qualifying life event.
-If you’re moving to a new zip code or to the U.S. from another country or a U.S. territory, you can change your health coverage.
+Most forms of relocation count as a qualifying life event.
+If you're moving to a new ZIP code or to the United States from another country or a U.S. territory, you can enroll in or change your health coverage.
 This also covers students who move to or from where they attend school.
 Seasonal workers also fall under this category if they move to or from the place where they live and work.
-Keep in mind that moving for medical treatment options doesn't qualify you for a special enrollment period.
+Keep in mind that moving for medical treatment options doesn't qualify you for an SEP.

-Other circumstances that allow you to change your health coverage include experiencing an enrollment or policy information display error, gaining or becoming a dependent due to child support, or getting an appeal decision that's in your favor.
-Survivors of domestic abuse are also eligible for a special enrollment period to enroll in a health plan that's separate from their abuser.
-Those who leave incarceration may also become eligible for a special enrollment period.
+Other circumstances that allow you to change your health coverage include experiencing an enrollment or policy information display error, gaining or becoming a dependent due to child support, or getting an SEP appeal decision that's in your favor.
+Survivors of domestic abuse are also eligible for an SEP to enroll in a health plan that's separate from their abuser.
+Those who leave incarceration may also become eligible for an SEP.

 Additionally, you'll qualify if you gain membership in a federally recognized tribe, become an Alaska Native Claims Settlement Act (ANCSA) Corporation shareholder, or begin or end service with AmeriCorps State, AmeriCorps National, VISTA, or NCCC.

-You could also qualify for a special enrollment period if you previously qualified in the previous 60 days but missed your deadline to enroll in health plan coverage due to a natural disaster1 or a national or state-level emergency.
+You could also qualify for an SEP if you previously qualified in the previous 60 days but missed your enrollment deadline for health plan coverage due to a natural disaster or a national or state-level emergency1.

 Special enrollment for families with a low household income

-If you’re not sure if you’re eligible, there are several online tools available to help you calculate whether or not you qualify for premium tax credits, and in turn, qualify for the low-income special enrollment period.
-The Kaiser Family Foundation’s Health Insurance Marketplace Calculator3 is one option.
+If you're not sure if you're eligible, there are several online tools available to help you calculate whether or not you qualify for premium tax credits, and in turn, qualify for the low-income SEP.
+KFF's Health Insurance Marketplace Calculator3 is one option.

-If you've experienced one of the qualifying events listed above, you're ready to apply for a special enrollment period.
-You can do this either through Healthcare.gov4 or your state exchange5.
+If you've experienced one of the qualifying events listed above, you're ready to apply for an SEP.
+You can do this either through HealthCare.gov4 or your state exchange5.

 Your application will differ depending on whether you've experienced a qualifying life event or had another special circumstance that will affect your health coverage.

 If you've experienced a qualifying life event, you can apply online.
-You can check to see if your life event qualifies by going to Healthcare.gov and answering a few screening questions6 to see if you qualify for a special enrollment period.
+You can check to see if your life event qualifies by going to HealthCare.gov and answering a few screening questions6 to see if you qualify for an SEP.

 If you have a special circumstance rather than a qualifying life event, you'll want to contact the marketplace coverage call center directly at 1-800-318-2596.
-A representative will ask a few questions about your situation to help decide if you're eligible for a special enrollment period.
+A representative will ask a few questions about your situation to help decide if you're eligible for an SEP.

-If you believe that you should qualify for a special enrollment period, but your request was denied, you can submit an appeal.
+If you believe that you should qualify for an SEP, but your request was denied, you can submit an appeal.
 You have 90 days to ask for an appeal.
 Even if you miss the 90-day timeframe, don't lose hope.
 There's a chance you could get an extension.
 When filing your appeal, you should explain why you missed the deadline.

 Conclusion

-While the annual open enrollment period is the ideal time to sign up for employer-sponsored and individual coverage health insurance, you have options for when life gets complicated.
-If you're experiencing an unexpected life event, a special enrollment period exists to make sure your health insurance coverage remains intact.
+While the annual open enrollment period is the ideal time to sign up for individual coverage health insurance, you have options for when life gets complicated.
+If you're experiencing an unexpected life event, a special enrollment period (SEP) exists to make sure your health insurance coverage remains intact.

 1. https://www.healthcare.gov/sep-list/